 Master Lease Termination definition

-Master Lease Termination means any event, which by voluntary or involuntary act or by operation of law, causes or permits the Master Lease to be terminated, expired, be cancelled, be foreclosed against, or otherwise come to an end, including but not limited to (1) a default by Tenant under the Master Lease of any of the terms or provisions thereof; (2) foreclosure proceedings brought by the holder of any mortgage or trust deed to which the Master Lease is subject; or (3) the termination of Tenant’s leasehold estate by dispossession proceeding or otherwise.
+Master Lease Termination means any event, which by voluntary or involuntary act or by operation of law, might cause or permit the Master Lease to be terminated, expired, canceled, foreclosed against, or otherwise come to an end, including but not limited to (i) a default by Tenant under the Master Lease of any of the terms or provisions thereof, (ii) foreclosure proceedings brought by the holder of any mortgage or trust deed to which the Master Lease is subject; or (iii) the termination of Tenant's leasehold estate by dispossession proceeding or otherwise.

-Master Lease Termination means any event, which by voluntary or involuntary act or by operation of law, might cause or permit the Master Lease (or Tenant’s right to possess the Premises under the Master Lease) to be terminated, expire, be canceled, be foreclosed against, or otherwise come to an end, including but not limited to (1) a default by Tenant under the Master Lease of any of the terms and provisions hereof; (2) foreclosure proceedings brought by the holder of any mortgage or trust deed to which the Master Lease is subject; (3) the termination of Tenant’s leasehold estate by dispossession proceeding or otherwise; or (4) termination of the Master Lease in accordance with its terms.
+Master Lease Termination means any event that, by voluntary or involuntary act or by operation of law, might cause or permit the Master Lease (or Tenant's right to possess the Premises under the Master Lease) to be terminated, expire, be canceled, be foreclosed against, or otherwise come to an end, including but not limited to (1) a default by Tenant under the Master Lease or any of the terms and provisions - 91 - hereof; (2) foreclosure proceedings brought by the holder of any mortgage or deed of trust to which the Master Lease is subject; (3) the termination of Tenant's leasehold estate by dispossession proceeding or otherwise; or (4) the expiration or termination of the Master Lease in accordance with its terms.

 Master Lease Termination means any event that, by voluntary or involuntary act or by operation of law, might cause or permit the Master Lease (or Tenant’s right to possess the Premises under the Master Lease) to be terminated, expire, be canceled, be foreclosed against, or otherwise come to an end, including but not limited to (1) a default by Tenant under the Master Lease or any of the terms and provisions hereof, in each case beyond any applicable notice and cure period; (2) foreclosure proceedings brought by the holder of any mortgage or deed of trust to which the Master Lease is subject, unless otherwise expressly agreed to by Tenant and any such holder pursuant to any non-disturbance and/or recognition agreement or otherwise; (3) the termination of Tenant’s leasehold estate by dispossession proceeding or otherwise; or (4) the expiration or termination of the Master Lease in accordance with its terms.